onflow/flow-101-quest/README.md

 Now we will use the Flow CLI to send this transaction and sign it with our `hero` account

 ```
-flow transactions send ./init-account.cdc --signer=hero --network=testnet
+flow transactions send ./cadence/transactions/init-account.cdc --signer=hero --network=testnet
 ```

-> NOTE: if you cloned the repo, the file `./init-account.cdc` is located in `./cadence/transactions/`.
+> NOTE: This command will only work if you cloned the repo, since the file `./init-account.cdc` is located in `./cadence/transactions/`.
 Based on where you are in the directory, update the path in the command above accordingly.
-For example, if you are in the home directory of the repo, you should use `./cadence/transactions/init-account.cdc` instead in the command above.
+For example, if you created the file in the home directory of the repo, you should use `./init-account.cdc` instead in the command above.

 Let's dissect this script: